sica07/TIM/README.md

 #TIM
+####a chrome extension
-##a chrome extension to track the equivalent in money of the time you (unproductively) spend on internet
+Track the equivalent in money of the time you (unproductively) spend on internet